 Mission: 47 Monkeys Died in a Colombian Laboratory—Help End the Horror

-Update (June 13, 2024): Progress!
-Thanks to pressure from PETA, Colombian authorities have opened an investigation into Manuel Elkin Patarroyo’s decrepit laboratory, where monkeys endured horrible deaths.
-But that’s just a start.
+Update (January 16, 2025): The passing of monkey experimenter Manuel Elkin Patarroyo shouldn’t stop authorities from continuing their investigation into the apparent violations of animal welfare regulations at his decrepit laboratory in the Amazonas, where monkeys endured horrible deaths.
 Please take action below to urge the Colombian government to ban the abduction of monkeys for use in biomedical experiments.

 Originally published on June 3, 2024: